Support, Education, Advocacy, and Research

 From its inception in 1979, NAMI has been dedicated to improving the lives of individuals and families affected by mental illness.

-is the National Alliance on Mental Illness, the nation's largest grassroots organization dedicated to
+(National Alliance on Mental Illness), the nation's largest grassroots organization dedicated to

 improving the lives of individuals and families affected by mental illness.
 NAMI has a national organization as well as state organizations and local affiliates in more than 1,100 communities across the country.

 Through the dedicated efforts of grassroots leaders, NAMI focuses on three cornerstones of activity that offer hope, reform, and health: Support, Education, and Advocacy.